 How long will these provisions be in place?

-It is not known whether the temporary changes made by the Act will be extended beyond the initial six month period, however this may occur depending on the course that the pandemic and the consequent economic effects that take in the months to come.
+It is not known for how long these temporary changes made by the Act will be in force.
+The Federal Government has already extended them from 24 September 2020 until 31 December 2020 and may create further extensions in the future, depending on the course that the pandemic and the consequent economic effects take in the months to come.

 What is certain is that the above changes provide an increased impetus for creditors and debtors to negotiate to seek mutually acceptable resolutions to outstanding debts.
 In relation to director’s liabilities, the changes make it important for directors to make flexible but well-reasoned plans as to their business’ response to the current economic circumstances.